wpilibsuite/allwpilib/README.md

 ## Structure and Organization

 The main WPILib code you're probably looking for is in WPILibJ and WPILibC.
 Those directories are split into shared, sim, and athena.
 Athena contains the WPILib code meant to run on your roboRIO.
-Sim is WPILib code meant to run on your computer with Gazebo, and shared is code shared between the two.
+Sim is WPILib code meant to run on your computer, and shared is code shared between the two.
 Shared code must be platform-independent, since it will be compiled with both the ARM cross-compiler and whatever desktop compiler you are using (g++, msvc, etc...).

-The Simulation directory contains extra simulation tools and libraries, such as gz_msgs and JavaGazebo.
-See sub-directories for more information.

 The integration test directories for C++ and Java contain test code that runs on our test-system.
 When you submit code for review, it is tested by those programs.
 If you add new functionality you should make sure to write tests for it so we don't break it in the future.